langdoc/KSCTC/README.md

 Planned improvements in the data
 - finnish the corpus
 - normalize the orthography (tier "orth")
+- More detailed metadata is planned to be published (in CMDI format) later.

 Planned improvements at the platform level
 - Website